Urodynamic Bladder Testing in Waconia, MN

 The goal of urodynamic testing is to help determine a definitive cause of the person’s bladder problems.
 Once a source of the person’s symptoms has been identified, her physician can offer individualized recommendations and treatment options.

-If you have been experiencing any symptoms of urinary dysfunction we urge you to make an appointment with one of our OB/GYN specialists as soon as possible.
+If you have been experiencing any symptoms of urinary dysfunction we urge you to make an appointment with one of our OB/GYNs as soon as possible.
 Allowing conditions to go undiagnosed and untreated may result in the symptoms gradually worsening over time.
-To schedule a consultation at Western OB/GYN, please call (952) 442-2137.
+To schedule a consultation at our OBGYN office in Waconia and Chaska, Arlington, Belle Plaine, Chanhassen, and Delano, please call (952) 442-2137 today.